 6. The research plan makes provisions for carefully monitoring the data collection processes

-7. There are adequate provisions to maintain the confidentiality of the data, the privacy of the subjects, and the identity and reputation of the institution (Rasmussen College).
+7. There are adequate provisions to maintain the confidentiality of the data, the privacy of the subjects, and the identity and reputation of the institution (Rasmussen University).